-SEMR 1751 SW Outdoor Orientation Program
+SEMR 1751 SWOOP Outdoor Orientation Program

 The heart of the SWOOP experience is a four-day wilderness backpacking experience that will take place on the Foothills Trail.
 The Foothills Trail is a 77-mile trail that traverses wilderness sections of northwest South Carolina and reaches a few places into North Carolina.
 The section that SWOOP will cover is approximately 33 miles.
 Backpacking in mountains is a strenuous activity.
 Therefore, in order to qualify for the course, participants must be able to carry a 30-pound pack over uneven terrain.
-Further, participants must have medical clearance to participate (think a sports physical). \$300 fee
+Further, participants must have medical clearance to participate (think a sports physical).
+Additional course fee of \$300 is required.